Los Angeles Galaxy score late to secure 2-2 draw in Greg Vanney's return to Toronto

 Insigne showed his skills in the 66th minute with an acrobatic bicycle kick that went wide off a corner.

-History was on Toronto's side Wednesday with TFC having lost just one of eight home matches (3-1-4) against the Galaxy.
-Los Angeles' last point in Toronto came in a 2-2 draw in March 2013.
+TFC has lost just one of nine home matches (3-1-5) against the Galaxy.
 The lone Galaxy victory at BMO Field was a 2-1 decision in June 2009.
-Still, L.A. held a 7-5-6 edge in the overall series prior to Wednesday's matchup.
+Still, L.A. holds a 7-5-7 edge in the overall series.

 ---